-Tips to organize your content for SERPs:
+Tips to organize your content for SERPs using Voice Search SEO:

 - Create content to answer specific questions

-- Organize your content in a question and answer format
+- Organize your content in a question-and-answer format

 - Make sure to create high-quality content

-Looking to the future, featured snippets will be more valued and there will only be more competition to win a spot at the top of search engines.
+Looking to the future, featured snippets will be more valued, and there will only be more competition to win a spot at the top of search engines.

-Semantics of Search Will Change
+The Semantics of Search Will Change

 Voice Search Will Grow the Mobile-Friendly Environment